 Medical Student Education

-Learning about psychiatry is integrated throughout four years of medical school at Johns Hopkins in the form of required course work, a psychiatry clerkship, and elective opportunities
+Learning about psychiatry is integrated throughout four years of medical school at Johns Hopkins in the form of require course work, a psychiatry clerkship, and elective opportunities.

 General Psychiatry Residency